mayank-17/Project-StudentsSatisfactionSurvey-Analysis/README.md

 # StudentsSatisfactionSurvey-Analysis
-Analysis on Survey for College betterment
+Analysis of SurveyForms for College betterment Languages used: Python, R
+Libraries used: numpy, pandas, matplotlib, seaborn, ggplot2, sklearn, etc.
+Data Wrangling
+Data Cleaning
+Visualization by using Bar, Pie, 3D plots, Grid Charts etc.
+Used Logistic Regression for prediction.